Darcy's law: Brinkman form of Darcy's law

 where β is an effective viscosity term.
 This correction term accounts for flow through medium where the grains of the media are porous themselves, but is difficult to use, and is typically neglected.

 Validity of Darcy's law

 Darcy's law is valid for laminar flow through sediments.
-In fine-grained sediments, the dimensions of interstices are small and thus flow is laminar.
-Coarse-grained sediments also behave similarly but in very coarse-grained sediments the flow may be turbulent.
+In fine-grained sediments, the dimensions of interstices are small; thus, the flow is laminar.
+Coarse-grained sediments also behave similarly, but in very coarse-grained sediments, the flow may be turbulent.
 Hence Darcy's law is not always valid in such sediments.

-For flow through commercial circular pipes, the flow is laminar when Reynolds number is less than 2000 and turbulent when it is more than 4000, but in some sediments, it has been found that flow is laminar when the value of Reynolds number is less than 1.
+For flow through commercial circular pipes, the flow is laminar when the Reynolds number is less than 2000 and turbulent when it is more than 4000, but in some sediments, it has been found that flow is laminar when the value of the Reynolds number is less than 1.